yaronf/I-D/STAR/draft-sheffer-acme-star.md

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;
-- Is downloadable from a (highly available) public link without requiring any special authorisation.
+- Is downloadable from a (highly available) public link without requiring any special authorization.

 Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME